RostikYakunin/Vehicle-Service-API/README.md

 - *Spring Boot:* A powerful and convention-over-configuration framework for Java applications, with modules: Spring Data, Spring Validation, Spring Security and other.

-- *Open API:* document represents a formal description of an API that tools can use to generate code, documentation, test cases, and more.
+- *Open API:* Tool can use to generate code, documentation, test cases, and more for your API.

 - *Gradle:* A modern, versatile build tool for Java and Groovy projects.